bioc/rifi/README.md

 <sub>
 <b>Figure 1:</b> Example visualization of an Rifampicin microarray experiment from <i>Synechocystis</i> PCC6803.
 A segment of the forward strand with its GenBank annotation is shown.
 The first track shows the delay of the onset of the decay for the individual probes.
-The delay should be linearily increasing for contionous transcripts, which are clustered by dynamic programming and indicated by matching colors and a trendline.
+The delay should be linearly increasing for continuous transcripts, which are clustered by dynamic programming and indicated by matching colors and a trendline.
 A sudden delay increase between two segments indicates a transcription polymerase pausing site (PS), while a sudden decrease indicates a new (internal) transcriptional start site (iTSS).
 The slope of the delay segment allows to estimate the speed of the RNA Polymerase.
 Changes in the velocity are indicated by a "V".
 The second track shows the fitted half-life of the probes and the clustered half-life segments.
-If two segments within the same transcriptional unit have different half-life (HL) a preocessing/stabilization site for one or the other segment can be assumed.
+If two segments within the same transcriptional unit have different half-life (HL) a processing/stabilization site for one or the other segment can be assumed.
 The third track shows the intensity and the intensity segments at timepoint 0 (before Rifampicin addition).
 If two segments within the same transcriptional unit have different intensities this (FC) this could be either due to a partial termination (Ter) or a new transcriptional start site (NS).
 Significant events are assigned with an '*'.
 </sub>